Why knowing the difference between herbs matters

-You have three herbs: dill, rosemary, and sage . . . and you have guests coming over.
+You have three herbs: dill, rosemary, and sage, and your friends are coming over.

-You caught a white-fleshed fish and need a sensational sauce.
+You caught a snapper and need a sensational sauce.

 Your neighbours dug up a small rucksack of Adirondack Blue potatoes and gave you a basket of baby spinach leaves with a couple of young carrots.

-Which herb do you use for which dish?
+Which herb would you use for which dish?

-Armed with knowing the difference between two herb types, this becomes simple and easy.
+Armed with knowing differences between the two herb types, this becomes simple and easy.

 A sprinkle of delicate dill is your best flavour for the mild fish and salad.

-Sage and a sprig of rosemary will work wonders with roasted wild duck and the spuds.
+Sage and a sprig of rosemary will both work wonders with the potatoes.

-The heavier essential oils of sage and rosemary would smother the refined flavours of fish.
+The heavier essential oils of sage and rosemary would smother all refined flavours of fish.

 For centuries herbs have added a timeless upbeat to fruit, vegetables, dairy, protein, drinks, and even sweets.

-Did you know: when you tuck a comfrey leaf under or around each plant the soil and plant get a massive boost of nitrogen?
+When you tuck a comfrey leaf under or around each plant, the soil and plant get a massive boost of nitrogen.